JusaStronomer/MoronsAnonymousCampaign/README.md

 ## Places

 * The **Yawning Portal** is aub with an OP barkeeper and a big whole that goes into the undermountain.
-We fought a troll there.
+We fought a troll there... and that's where we usually talk to Volo.
 * The **Skewered Dragon** is another pub... the barkeeper is called John... he reminds me of Artanis.
 Nix had a very long talk with him.
+* The **Trollskull** is our manor, in the Northward District of Waterdeep.
+It's in need of repairs.

 ## Streets